bad64/PythonPad/README.md

 # CircuitPython based all buttons all purpose (but mostly Smash) controller firmware

-This is what powers my [Goblin](https://github.com/bad64/OpenFightStick/tree/main/Goblin) and [Gnome](https://github.com/bad64/OpenFightStick/tree/main/Gnome) controllers !
+This is what powers my [Goblin](https://github.com/bad64/OpenFightStick/tree/main/Goblin) controller !

 > [!CAUTION]
 > As of this writing, there is an issue where Tekken 8, and *only* Tekken 8, will conflate two or more instances of this firmware into the same controller for some reason.